Zeanog/Neo.Tools.StateMachine/README.md

 Transition Expression Conditionals:

-OnEvent - returns whether the named event has fired
+OnEvent - returns whether the named event has fired.
+When an event fires, it's considered fired for the rest of the time in the current state.
+Entering the state resets this.

-OnDelay - returns whether time from when state was entered has exceeded the specified delay amount
+OnDelay - returns whether time from when state was entered has exceeded the specified delay amount.
+Sometimes used to avoid rapid ping-ponging state changes.

 OnState - represents a C# handler that takes no arguments and returns a boolean.
 Object instance that holds the handler must be added to state machines associated objects.